Constructing Earth Formation History Using Deep Mantle Noble Gas Reservoirs: Earth formation history

 Unfortunately, the behavior of $\kappa(r)$ in dusty envelopes is non-monotonic, arising from significant opacity drops due to the sublimation of different grain species for $1500{\rm K} \lesssim T \lesssim 2500{\rm K}$.
 This complex opacity profile leads to deviations from the simple envelope structure (innermost convective + outer radiative layers) of dust-free envelopes presented in Figure \ref{fig:example_envelope}, with additional inner and intermediary radiative shells.
 As such, the major assumption in our gas accretion model of a spatially constant luminosity fails for dusty envelopes, with large neglected contributions from inner radiative layers in Equation (\ref{eq:L_negl}) (i.e. $L_{\rm negl} \gtrsim L$).
 We therefore cannot use our scheme to resolve the precise time evolution of primordial dusty envelopes, as is done for dust-free regimes in Figure \ref{fig:example_envelope}.

 The timescale required to dissolve the required $^{22}$Ne in a dusty environment can nonetheless be estimated by comparing the thermal structures between dusty and dusty-free envelopes.
 As illustrated in Figure \ref{fig:example_envelope}, the thin primordial envelopes accreted by small embryos lie in a temperature regime ($T\lesssim 2500{\rm K}$) where H$^-$ ions do not dominate the opacity.
 When present, dust grains therefore control the opacity, with dusty values being roughly three orders of magnitude higher than molecular opacities.
 In more opaque environments, planetary envelopes cool at a linearly slower rate since $L\propto \frac{1}{\kappa}$ (see Equation \ref{eq:grad_rad}).
-The formation of the primordial envelope and the subsequent transport of volatiles to the mantle thus progress more slowly, stretching the timescale of our marginal solution of $0.2 M_\oplus$ rocky interiors (see Figure \ref{subfig:Ne_0.2}) from only 3 hours for a dust-free envelope to $\sim 125$ days for a dusty equivalent.
+The formation of the primordial envelope and the subsequent transport of volatiles to the mantle thus progress more slowly, stretching the timescale of our solution (Figure \ref{subfig:Ne_0.3}) from only 3 hours for a dust-free envelope to $\sim 125$ days for a dusty equivalent.

 Overall, the presence of dust grains in the early nebular gas would not alter the concentrations displayed in Figure \ref{fig:Ne_dissolved}, but only slow the accretion and dissolution processes.
-Consequently, the marginal solution of Figure \ref{subfig:Ne_0.2} for which $\sim 0.2 M_\oplus$ embryos form in an early gas-rich disk with dusty opacities cannot be ruled out.
+Consequently, embryo masses of $M_{\rm rock} \leq 0.2 M_\oplus$ are also ruled out for dusty gas accretion and the solutions displayed in Figures \ref{subfig:Ne_0.3} and \ref{subfig:Ne_0.4} remain valid in the presence of dust grains.
+We note that a solution in an early gas-rich disk ($f_{\rm dep }=1$) with dusty opacities may exist for an embryo mass of $0.2 M_\oplus < M_{\rm rock} < 0.3 M_\oplus$.